matteotagliazucchi/CompactObjects/README.md

 ## How to run tests

 Follow installation steps.
 Eventually, remember to activate the virtual environment where you installed the package.
 Then, go inside the folder `CompactObjects/tests`.
-If you want to run a test on pure neutron stars, entr in the folder `PureNS`.
+If you want to run a test on pure neutron stars, enter in the folder `PureNS`.
 Then open the terminal and run:

 - `python nonrel_purens.py`